Sunny Deol: 1990–2003: Established actor

 Also in 1993, Deol reunited with Rajkumar Santoshi to play an alcoholic lawyer in the highly successful crime drama Damini and was awarded the Filmfare Award for Best Supporting Actor and the National Film Award for Best Supporting Actor.
 The pathbreaking film was praised for breaking social taboos and handling the subject of rape with sensitivity; a rarity in Bollywood at the time.
 It further strengthened Deol's He-Man image.
 His dialogues in the film "Tarikh Pe Tarikh" (date after date) and "Dhai Kilo Ka Haath" (Two-and-a-half kilogram hand) became iconic and a pop-culture reference.
 The film was a milestone in the careers of Deol as well as Amrish Puri who went onto star in various films together in the future.

 Besides being critically acclaimed, the film also became the sixth highest-grossing film of the year and was declared a "hit" by Box Office India.
 That same year, Deol portrayed the character of a lieutenant army officer in Yash Chopra's musical psychological thriller Darr.
 The film earned Deol his third nomination for the Filmfare Award for Best Actor.
 It was declared a blockbuster and was the third-highest-grossing film of the year in India, and the highest-grossing Indian film of the year in the overseas markets.
 It received widespread acclaim from critics upon release.
 It was also noted for being Shah Rukh Khan's breakthrough film.

 In 1994's Insaniyat, he appeared alongside Amitabh Bachchan.
 The production had finished in 1988 but it was delayed for several years and finally released on 11 March 1994.
 By the time it released, Bachchan had gone into semi-retirement post the release of Khuda Gawah (1992) and it was citied as Bachchan's last film.
 Due to Deol and Bachchan's pairing, the film got an excellent opening but was panned critically due to poor editing and unfinished storyline.
 It still turned out to be the 10th highest-grossing film of the year.
+He also starred in the successful Imtihaan (1994), alongside newcomer Saif Ali Khan, playing the returning former husband of Raveena Tandon's character who was presumed dead.

 Deol and Anil Sharma on the sets of Gadar: Ek Prem Katha in 2000.